open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 The following configuration options can be modified:

-- `sampling_percentage` (32-bit floating point, required): Percentage at which items are sampled; >= 100 samples all items, 0 rejects all items.
+- `sampling_percentage` (32-bit floating point, required): Percentage at which items are sampled; >= 100 samples all items, 0 accepts all items.
 - `hash_seed` (32-bit unsigned integer, optional, default = 0): An integer used to compute the hash algorithm.
 Note that all collectors for a given tier (e.g. behind the same load balancer) should have the same hash_seed.
 - `fail_closed` (boolean, optional, default = true): Whether to reject items with sampling-related errors.